efrecon/machinery/docs/Reference.md

 managing several clusters from the same directory, for example when staging or when running sub-sets of your architecture for development.

-Note, that when neither a specifiy YAML file is pointed at using `-cluster`, nor a default file called `cluster.yml` is found in the current directory, `machinery` will try to find a good candidate YAML description file automatically.
+Note, that when neither a specific YAML file is pointed at using `-cluster`, nor a default file called `cluster.yml` is found in the current directory, `machinery` will try to find a good candidate YAML description file automatically.
 It will list all files ending with `.yml` in the current directory and will consider those which first empty line contains the marker `#docker-machinery`.
 Whenever, only one candidate is found, this file will be taken into consideration as if it had been specifically pointed at using the `-cluster` global option.

 `docker-machine` itself stores a number of files that are necessary for bootstrapping machines or for storing keys and certificates that are relevant